-It is recommended that NVTA, in collaboration with regional partners, while minimizing duplication, document best practices and lessons learned from a wide range of sources to help ensure that Northern Virginia's regional BRT system is implemented efficiently, effectively, and to the benefit of citizens and stakeholders.
+It is recommended that NVTA document best practices and lessons learned from a wide range of sources to help ensure that Northern Virginia's regional BRT system is implemented efficiently, effectively, and to the benefit of citizens and stakeholders.
 Valuable knowledge can be gleaned from agencies that are currently operating, constructing, or planning BRT systems, both in the Washington Metropolitan region and across the country.
 Continued communication with peer agencies can take many forms, including building off of the existing NVTA BRT Planning Working Group.
-NVTA will continue to participate in existing efforts across the Washington, DC metropolitan region, as a key partner and stakeholder, and lead additional efforts for knowledge transfer from/to outside the DC region, including peer exchanges.